Hampi Itinerary: Best Places to Visit, Stay & Experience in 2 Days

 Cross the Tungabhadra River to explore Anegundi Village, often considered the older sibling of Hampi city, Karnataka.
 This quaint settlement is dotted with ancient Hampi Karnataka temples, caves and fortifications.
 Strolling through its rustic lanes offers a glimpse into rural life and the region’s rich heritage, making it a must-visit for culture enthusiasts.

 A recent addition to Hampi Karnataka tourism is the Hampi Art Labs, a creative space dedicated to contemporary art and heritage conservation.
 Situated amidst the Hampi ruins, it hosts exhibitions, workshops, and residencies, fostering a dialogue between the ancient and the modern.
-Art lovers will find this fusion particularly captivating.
+For art lovers exploring Hampi India beyond just its temples and ruins, this is a refreshing stop.

 Unwind with a Coracle Ride & Sunset at Hemakuta Hill